College football: Heisman shift

-Utilizing the "jump shift" offense, John Heisman's Georgia Tech Golden Tornado won 222 to 0 over Cumberland on October 7, 1916, at Grant Field in the most lopsided victory in college football history.
+Using the "jump shift" offense, John Heisman's Georgia Tech Golden Tornado won 222 to 0 over Cumberland on October 7, 1916, at Grant Field in the most lopsided victory in college football history.
 Tech went on a 33-game winning streak during this period.
 The 1917 team was the first national champion from the South, led by a powerful backfield.
 It also had the first two players from the Deep South selected first-team All-American in Walker Carpenter and Everett Strupper.
 Pop Warner's Pittsburgh Panthers were also undefeated, but declined a challenge by Heisman to a game.
 When Heisman left Tech after 1919, his shift was still employed by protégé William Alexander.